 People who consider themselves “primarily” vegetarians or vegans for health reasons may also not be 100% strict with their diets.
 I know some individuals who identify as vegetarian or vegan that occasionally eat something at a party or at a restaurant that may contain some dairy or a bit of meat.

 So which lifestyle is healthiest?

 It really just depends on so many factors.
 A strict plant-based vegan diet might be considered the “healthiest.”
 But a vegan diet full of processed vegan “junk food” would certainly not be healthier than a primarily plant-based diet with the occasional consumption of meat or dairy.
 Again, it’s not black and white!

 Personally, I think the healthiest lifestyle is the one you can stick with!

 I have actually spent several months as a vegetarian and also several months as a strict vegan.
 For me, even as a holistic nutritionist, neither of these lifestyles were sustainable.
 While obviously the more animal products you can eliminate from your diet, the better… trying to maintain a lifestyle that leaves you feeling deprived of things you enjoy is just not conducive to a happy life.

 I believe in balance and all things in moderation.
 That’s why a plant-based diet (and the 90/10 approach) is the best option for me.

-If you are considering a plant-based diet I encourage you to check out my FREE “Getting Started Guide” to Plant-Based Living!
-It contains all of the “whys” and the “hows” for going plant-based as well as additional resources!
+If you are considering a plant-based diet I encourage you to check out my FREE guide to plant-based living plus 7 plant-based recipes!
+It contains all of the “whys” and the “hows” for going plant-based!